 where $\mathfrak{I}$ is the imaginary part and:

-This allows to rewrite Eq. \ref{eq:hmassimafinale} as:
+This allows to rewrite Eq. (\ref{eq:hmassimafinale}) as:

-The conditions for no-growth were obtained by looking for the region in the wavenumber-Reynolds space were $H_{max}\leq0$.
-In the case of the plane Couette flow, this was done via a numerical optimization procedure as described below.
-Results are shown in figures \ref{fig:maps_summary},\ref{fig:mappa_massimi}, and \ref{fig:mappa_tempi}.
+The conditions for no-growth are obtained by looking for the region in the wavenumber-Reynolds space where $H_{max}\leq0$.
+In the case of the plane Couette flow, this is done via a numerical optimization procedure as described below.
+Results are shown in Fig. \ref{fig:maps_summary}.

-We proceeded as follows.
-Supposing the existence of a limit curve $Re_\Omega(\alpha)$ which separates the region where $H_{max}>0$ from the region where $H_{max}<0$, we fixed the wavenumber $\alpha$ and sought for the Reynolds number at which $H_{max}=0$ for all the possible boundary terms $p$ and $q$ (see Sec.
-III).
-This was done through a genetic optimization algorithm implemented in Fortran 90 and based on the open source software PIKAIA \cite{charbonneau1995,charbonneau1995user}.
-A wide range for the parameters $p$ and $q$ was set.
-The functional (fitness function) to be minimized was $|H_{max}|$.
-We checked that increasing the numerical range for $p$ and $q$ had no influence on the result.
-We chose a set of few wavenumbers and performed the computation by optimizing over $p$, $q$ and $Re$ .
-The Reynolds number giving the minimum $|H_{max}|$ from this procedure is represented with black bullets in figure \ref{fig:maps_summary}.
+We proceed as follows.
+Supposing the existence of a limit curve $Re_\Omega(\alpha)$ which separates the region where $H_{max}>0$ from the region where $H_{max}<0$, we fix the wavenumber $\alpha$ and seek the Reynolds number at which $H_{max}=0$ for all the possible boundary terms $p$ and $q$.
+This is done through a genetic optimization algorithm implemented in Fortran 90, based on the open source software PIKAIA \cite{charbonneau1995,charbonneau1995user}.
+A wide range is set for the parameters $p$ and $q$.
+The functional (fitness function) to be minimized is $|H_{max}|$.
+We checked that increasing the numerical range for $p$ and $q$ did not influence the result.
+A set of few wavenumbers was chosen and the computation was performed by optimizing over $p$, $q$ and $Re$, for each (fixed) wavenumber within the set.
+The Reynolds number giving the minimum $|H_{max}|$ from this procedure is represented with a black bullet, see Fig. \ref{fig:maps_summary}.

-\subsubsection{S2.2.
-Plane Poiseuille flow: limit curve in the Reynolds - wave number plane for the transient growth of traveling wave perturbation.
-Analytical method and final numerical optimization.
-Sufficient conditions for no enstrophy growth}